l0n3m4n/Writeups/medium/flip/flip.md

 For example, consider the following:

-- The user’s encrypted data (ciphertext) is:
+- The user’s decrypted data (plaintext) :
 ```sql
 -- Create pgcrypto extension and users table
 CREATE EXTENSION IF NOT EXISTS pgcrypto;